-The Dutch Accounting Standards Board (DASB) appreciates the opportunity to provide a response to the EFRAG Draft Comment Letter on the Exposure Draft ED/2021/3 'Disclosure Requirements in IFRS Standards - A Pilot Approach (Proposed amendments to IFRS 13 and IAS 19)' issued by the IASB on 25 March 2021 (the ED).
-We generally support EFRAG's comments and have in addition (or want to emphasise) some comments (we refer to this letter and the appendices).
+The Dutch Accounting Standards Board (DASB) appreciates the opportunity to provide a response on the Exposure Draft ED/2021/3 'Disclosure Requirements in IFRS Standards - A Pilot Approach (Proposed amendments to IFRS 13 and IAS 19)' issued by the IASB on 25 March 2021 (the ED).
+In doing so, we also refer to EFRAG's draft comment letter dated 11 May 2021.